aquasecurity/trivy/docs/tutorials/cloud-platforms/ovhcloud.md

 helm repo update
 ```

-These commands will add the Trivy Helm repository to your local Helm chart repository and update the installed chart repositories:
+These commands will add the Trivy Helm repository to your local Helm chart repository list and update the installed chart repositories:

 ```
 $ helm repo add aqua https://aquasecurity.github.io/helm-charts/